Kurento/kurento/source/tutorials/java/tutorial-one2one-adv.rst

 This application incorporates the recording capability provided by the Kurento Media Server in a one to one video communication.
 In addition, a filter element (*FaceOverlayFilter*) is placed between the *WebRtcEndpoints* of the Media Pipeline.
-The following picture shows an screenshot of this demo running in a web browser:
+The following picture shows a screenshot of this demo running in a web browser:

 .. figure:: ../../images/kurento-java-tutorial-5-one2one-adv-screenshot.png